frederic-perez/AmE-dictionary/data/idioms.md

 __belie__ _v_
 __bell the cat__ To perform a daring act.
 __bellies__ _n_ Pork bellies; pork belly futures.
 (Securities markets.
 Often with the.) _Buy the bellies and sell the beans._
-__bells and whistles__
+__bells and whistles__ :two::hammer:
 __belly up__ :two: __3__ Drunk. _Do you remember last night at the bar at all?
 You were really belly up!_
-__bend over backwards__ To try very hard to do something.
+__bend over backward(s)__ :two: To try very hard to do something.
 This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.
 __best of all__ Used to refer to the most important or appealing part of something that has many good parts. _The machine is easy to use, easy to clean, and best of all, it’s absolutely free when you order these books._
 __best-kept secret__
 __bestie__ _slang_ One’s closest friend. _I’m so excited that my bestie is coming to visit this weekend!_